 Isle of Man

-Welcome to Keyll Darree Health and Social Care Higher Education.
+Welcome to Health and Social Care Higher Education at Keyll Darree.

-The lecturers are all The Nursing and Midwifery Council (NMC) registered nurses and educators in either adult or mental health fields.
-Across the team they have a range of clinical experience in senior positions within primary and secondary care services across the IoM and UK, and experience teaching in a range of UK Higher Education Institution’s (HEIs), as well as research and publishing.
+The lecturers are all Nursing and Midwifery Council (NMC) registered nurses and educators in either adult or mental health fields.
+Across the team they have a range of clinical experience in senior positions within primary and secondary care services across the IoM and UK, and experience of teaching in a range of UK Higher Education Institutions (HEIs), as well as of research and publishing.

 The programmes delivered are all validated and endorsed by external UK organisations (HEI and NMC) and are regularly assessed against relevant standards.

-The programmes delivered are amended as required to meet the needs of the DHSC and Isle of Man to ensure that the education offered future proofs the health and social care services offered.
+The programmes delivered are amended as required to meet the needs of Manx Care, Department of Health and Social Care and the Isle of Man to ensure that the education offered future proofs the health and social care services provided.
 The range currently includes:

 - Specialist community practitioner programme (BSc / MSc), advanced practitioner (MSc)